heistp/irtt/README.md

 Definitely (in order of priority)...

-- Add -n parameter for doing handshake without a test
 - Fix duplicates and corruption on server with `-goroutines` > 1
 - Figure out how to reliably set `lost` to `lost_up`, even in the face of out of order packets (right now, only either `lost` or `lost_down` are returned)